aarongaut/nextsong/README.md

 # Testing

-There are some additionally dependencies for testing
+There are some additional dependencies for testing

 - `black`: format checker
 - `pylint`: linter